yegor256/blog/_posts/2015/jul/2015-07-06-public-static-literals.md

 conversion is happening.

 By introducing `UTF8String`, we solved the problem of "UTF-8" literal duplication.
-But we did it in a proper object-oriented way&mdash;we encapsulated the functionality inside a class and let everybody instantiate its objects and use them.
+But we did it in a proper object-oriented way---we encapsulated the functionality inside a class and let everybody instantiate its objects and use them.
 We resolved the problem of functionality duplication, not just data duplication.